eduvpn/apple/Pods/TunnelKit/README.md

     - Disabled
     - Compress (2.4)
     - LZO (deprecated in 2.4)
+- [x] Key renegotiation
 - [x] Replay protection (hardcoded window)

 The library therefore supports compression framing, just not compression.
 Remember to match server-side compression framing in order to avoid a confusing loss of data packets.
 E.g. if server has `comp-lzo no`, client must use `compressionFraming = .compLZO`.

+### Support for .ovpn configuration

+TunnelKit can parse .ovpn configuration files.
+Below are a few limitations worth mentioning.

+Unsupported:

+- UDP fragmentation, i.e. `--fragment`
+- Compression
+    - `--comp-lzo` other than `no`
+    - `--compress` other than empty
+- Proxy
+- External file references (inline `<block>` only)
+- Encrypted client certificate keys

+Ignored:

+- MTU overrides
+    - `--*-mtu` and variants
+    - `--mssfix`
+- Multiple `--remote` with different `host` values (first wins)

+Many other flags are ignored too but it's normally not an issue.

 ## Installation